preloader

 image

-Using Direct API in Microcks is thus a simple and super-fast mean of recording sample resources to illustrate what should be the future contract design!
+Using Direct API in Microcks is thus a simple and super-fast means of recording sample resources to illustrate what should be the future contract design!

 Query resources